maciejkuran/colorala.com-old/README.md

 ## License

-The material appearing on the colorala.com website is protected by copyright.
+The material appearing on the colorala.com website is protected by © copyright.

 Excluding:

 - pickr library by simonwep (simonwep.github.io/pickr);
 - jsPDF library by parallax (github.com/parallax/jsPDF);
 - icons (fontawesome.com, remixicon.com);
-- lottie animations (lottiefiles.com)
+- lottie animation (lottiefiles.com) presented on the home page (author: julien bulle )

 The creator of the colorala.com application is Maciej Kuran-Janowski. www.maciejkuran.com

 You may not copy the source code, reproduce or create derivative works for commercial as well as non-commercial purposes - unless you obtain direct permission.

-You may use the source code only for learning, private purposes, without publishing anywhere and claiming it as your product.

-<b>colorala.com is a project wishing to engage web developers.
-I remain open to the proposal of cooperation.
-Any developer's contribution will be appreciated and highlighted as a contributor.</b>

-To discuss further development of the application, please contact: maciejkuran@gmail.com
+Reach me via email 😀:
+maciejkuran@gmail.com